msu-cmse-courses/cmse495-SS24/0310-ASSIGNMENT_MVP_Presentation_Storyboard.md

-For this assignment you and your team will "storyboard" your second presentation video for your project beta demo.
+For this assignment you and your team will "storyboard" your second presentation video to demo your Minimum Viable Product (MVP).
 Tap into your own creativity.
 Make something you are proud of and would want to post on-line or include in a presentation.

 We will use time in class to watch the videos, answer questions and provide feedback.